centria/console/docs/part1.md

 <h3>Exercise 12: A Secret</h3>
 <ol>
-<li>Create a new file to you project called "secret.txt", and write something inside such as "this is a very important secret".</li>
+- Create a new file to you project called "secret.txt", and write something inside such as "this is a very important secret".
-<li>Create a new commit of the new file and the contents added to it.</li>
+- Create a new commit of the new file and the contents added to it.
-<li>Then remove the file secret.txt, and create a new commit of the deletition.</li>
+- Then remove the file secret.txt, and create a new commit of the deletition.
-<li>Push the changes to GitHub.</li>
+- Push the changes to GitHub.
-<li>Navigate to the project page on GitHub.
+- Navigate to the project page on GitHub.
 You shouldn't see the secret on the front page.
 Find the secret from your commit history.
-Find the secret also using the command line.</li>
+Find the secret also using the command line.
 </ol>